egeant94/Auto-Deposit-Notifier/README.md

 That's it, you're good to go :)

 # Changelogs
+- Version 2.9.0
+  I've been reported that the discord notification wasn't always sent.
+I added retries on error to the request
 - Version 2.8.0
   Defferencieted rollbit and csgoempire messages when notifying on discord.
 - Version 2.7.0